flutter/website/src/content/app-architecture/cookbook/offline-first.md

 where the weather data is only updated once a day.

-Synchronization could be done manually by the user, for example, a pull-to-refresh action that then calls to the sync method, or done periodically by a Timer or a background process.
+Synchronization could be done manually by the user, for example, a pull-to-refresh action that then calls the `sync()` method, or done periodically by a `Timer` or a background process.
 You can learn how to implement a synchronization task in the section about synchronizing state.

-##Writing data
+## Writing data

 Writing data in offline-first applications depends fundamentally on the application use case.